How to apply for a Tier 4 (General) student visa

 - the date of the translation

 - an original signature and full name of the translator (or an authorised official of the translation company)

 - the credentials/qualifications of the translator (if you are applying in the UK).

 We recommend that you make sure that these translations state your translator's credentials and qualifications, even if you are applying from overseas.
 This is because you may need to apply in the UK at a later date.

 Applying in the UK

-We strongly advise that you use our Check and Send service when applying to extend your visa.
-This service is there to support you when you complete the online application, make sure you submit the right documents, and minimise the risk of your application being refused.
+We strongly advise that you use our Tier 4 Extension Service when applying to extend your visa.
+This service is there to support you to complete the online application, make sure you submit the right documents, and minimise the risk of your application being refused.

 You can download our step-by-step instructions to help you complete your online application.

 Biometric Residence Permits

 If you are a non-EEA national who seeks permission (from overseas) to enter the UK for more than six months, UK Visas and Immigration (UKVI) regulations state that you must apply for a Biometric Residence Permit (BRP) as part of your visa application.

 You will receive a notification letter telling you to collect your Tier 4 visa, called a Biometric Residence Permit (BRP), within ten days of arrival in the UK.
 You will be asked to collect it from the University of Bath or your designated Post Office branch, depending on the collection point you selected when making your visa application.